jboss-developer/jboss-eap-quickstarts/template/README.md

         mvn clean test -Parq-jbossas-remote

-The quickstart README should show what to expect from the the tests
+Contributor: The quickstart README should show what to expect from the the tests

 * Copy and paste output from the JUnit tests to show what to expect in the console from the tests.